 Mastery in Senior Team Development

 At Sheppard Moscow, we have been helping our clients to develop team effectiveness at senior level for nearly 50 years.
 A client told me recently that Sheppard Moscow has the last word on team development, but I’m more inclined to believe that our mastery is a journey, rather than a destination.
-This note is a short reflection on what we’ve been learning recently as we deepen and extend our practice in the area of developing senior team effectiveness.
+This article is a short reflection on what we’ve been learning as we deepen and extend our practice in the area of developing senior team effectiveness.
 We value the opportunity to share and build learning with fellow practitioners and with our clients.

 As Organisation Development (OD) consultants, our team coaching practice is deeply connected to business strategy and context.
 We have always helped build teams which are high functioning and fit for purpose – with real empathy and trust, unafraid of healthy conflict, fully committed, mutually accountable, and focused on collective results (to put it in Patrick Lencioni’s terms).
 We have worked with Professor Peter Hawkins to learn more and to further strengthen the systemic elements of our team coaching practice.
 We are now certified ‘Systemic Team Coaches’, and this has enhanced our ability to focus on the effectiveness of the team as a whole in relation to the business purpose it serves.

 Why is it important to ensure effective change management?